ngoza-m/ngoza-m/README.md

 # Hi, I’m Ngoza 👋
 I'm a full-stack developer from Zambia.
-I discovered a love for coding when I realized it was the perfect blend of my creative and technical interests.
+I discovered a love for coding when I realized it provided the perfect combination of my creative and technical interests.

 ## My tech stack includes: